-1. In the Tcl Console, cd into the PRC tutorial directory then source the AXI4-Lite command Tcl script.
+1. In the Tcl Console, cd into the DFX Controller tutorial directory then source the AXI4-Lite command Tcl script.

+'''

 source ./Sources/scripts/axi_lite_procs.tcl

+'''

-This enables a set of procedures that make the subsequent interaction with the PRC easier.
+This enables a set of procedures that make the subsequent interaction with the DFX Controller easier.
 Examine this file to see how these procedures are defined.
 Note that these are written explicitly (hard-coded) for this design, the references to Virtual Sockets in any other design will need to be modified.
-For more information on this topic, consult the Partial Reconfiguration Controller Product Guide (PG193).
+For more information on this topic, consult the Dynamic Function eXchange (DFX) Controller Product Guide (PG374).

-2. Source the procedure to establish communication with the PRC.
+2. Source the procedure to establish communication with the DFX Controller.